This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 Can I Take Walking Sticks, Canes & Hiking Poles on a Plane

-As we get older it never hurts to use them, even if you think you don’t need them.
-But, the first question that’ll pop up in your mind is whether you can take the canes, walking sticks, trekking poles, or a hiking staff on the plane?
+Foremost, the first question that’ll pop up in your mind is whether you can take canes, walking sticks, trekking poles, or a hiking staff on the plane.

 TSA allows walking sticks or canes only if they are required as an assistive device.
 Trekking poles, however, are strictly disallowed.